realworldocaml/book/en/files-modules-and-programs.md

 Up until now, we've only considered modules that correspond to files, like `counter.ml`.
 But modules (and module signatures) can be nested inside other modules.
-As a simple example, consider a program that needs to deal with some class of identifier like a username.
-Rather than just keeping usernames as strings, you might want to mint an abstract type, so that the type-system will help you to not confuse usernames with other string data that is floating around your program.
+As a simple example, consider a program that needs to deal with multiple identifier like usernames and hostnames.
+If you just represent these as strings, then it becomes easy to confuse one with the other.

+A better approach is to mint new abstract types for each identifier, where those types are under the covers just implemented as strings.
+That way, the type system will prevent you from confusing a username with a hostname, and if you do need to convert, you can do so using explicit conversions to and from the string type.

-Here's how you might create such a type, within a module:
+Here's how you might create such an abstract type, within a
+sub-module:

 ```ocaml
 open Core.Std